scaars10/scaars10.github.io/posts/pecan-raft.md

 - **Snapshotting**: If a node is too far behind, send a snapshot of the entire state instead of replaying every log entry from the beginning
 - **Parallel Streams**: Send different chunks of logs in parallel

 My implementation lacks all of these optimizations.
-If a node was down for too long, it had to replay the *entire* history from entry zero—a fatal flaw for a production system, but it worked well enough for my 3-node test cluster.
+If a node was down for too long, it had to replay the *entire* history from entry zero—a fatal flaw for a production system.
+Although to my credit even at the time I was aware of potential improvements but was more focussed on core functionality and it worked well enough for my small test cluster.

 ### 4.4 The "Poor Man's Quorum" (CountDownLatch)